 This course provides introduction of interdisciplinary theories, advanced nursing strategies and practices in health promotion and risk management of an identified population.
 It introduces nurse practitioner roles while incorporating principles of epidemiology, improvement of population outcomes, and foundations for providing physical and mental health care in an identified population.
 Offered winter semester.
 Prerequisites: Admission to the graduate program, NUR 610, NUR 620, and NUR 621.

-This course provides application of interdisciplinary theories, advanced nursing strategies and practices of complex health problems including related family needs, across the care delivery system with a population of focus.
-Offered fall semester.
-Prerequisites: NUR 772 and NUR 773.
-Corequisite: NUR 775.
+This course provides application of interdisciplinary theories, advanced nursing strategies, and practices of common health problems to focused populations including related family needs across the care delivery system.
+Offered spring/summer semester.
+Prerequisites: NUR 610, NUR 620, NUR 621, and NUR 770.
+Corequisite: NUR 773.

 This course provides theoretical foundations and advanced nursing strategies for management of complex health problems of adult/older adults and including social support needs.
 Focus is on refinement of the D.N.P. prepared nurse practitioner role in managing care transitions and interprofessional practice with adults and older adults within primary care.
 Prerequisites: NUR 774 and NUR 775.
 Corequisite: NUR 777.